 Our nurse will be pleased to advise you which precautions and vaccinations are necessary for your destination.
 Please allow plenty of time, as it can take up to six weeks to complete a full course of vaccinations.

 Immunisation for children is particularly important and clinics are held by the doctors and practice nurses every Wednesday afternoon 1.30 - 3.30pm.
-Appointments are sent by post, but if you have any queries please discuss them with your health visitor or doctor.
+Appointments are sent by text, so please ensure that your contact details are up to date.
+If you have any queries please discuss them with your health visitor or doctor.

 Child Health Surveillance